GMOD/Apollo/README.md

 For the full WebApollo installation and configuration instructions for 1.x, go to: http://gmod.org/wiki/WebApollo_Installation_1.x

-The WebApollo client is implemented as a plugin for JBrowse, for more information go to: http://jbrowse.org
+The WebApollo client is implemented as a plugin for JBrowse, for more information on JBrowse, please visit: http://jbrowse.org

 =====

 Quick build steps.

+## Edit property files and config files before deploying

     cp ./sample_config.properties ./config.properties
     cp ./sample_config.xml ./config.xml